Trójkąt warszawski

-Trójkąt Warszawski is second EP by Polish rapper Taco Hemingway.
+Trójkąt Warszawski is the second EP by Polish rapper Taco Hemingway.
 It was self-released on 19 December 2014.
 The recordings were made available as a free digital download on the rapper's official website.
 The material was recorded between 2013 and 2014.
 The album represents a hip-hop style with influences from other genres.
 It is a concept album, depicting the story of a character who follows his ex-girlfriend and her new love, Peter.

 Trójkąt warszawski received excellent reviews from music critics.
 Reviewers praised it for the brilliant lyrics and well-chosen music production, interestingly told story and for introducing novelty to the Polish music market.
 The album became a commercial success after a while, recording high playbacks on streaming services and debuting at number three on the nationwide OLiS sales list.
 In 2018, the album was certified gold by ZPAV for selling over 15,000 copies.
 Years later, it was nominated for the 2020 Popkillery Awards, in the Album of the Decade category.